PatrickCallaghan/datastax-userinteractions-search/README.md

 The schema can be found in src/main/resources/cql/

-Once the schema is create, create the Solr core for it using dsetool.
+Once the schema is created, create the Solr core for it using dsetool.

 	dsetool create_core datastax_user_interactions_demo.user_interaction generateResources=true